 So we will get to that as the kids get older, but for now – when we go for walks they stay on the sidewalk.
 The law where I live stipulates that anyone under 13 can ride a bike on sidewalks.

 Communities across Ontario have different rules about young children riding on sidewalks while they learn to ride.
 Contact your local municipality for information about cycling by-laws.

 I decided I’ve seen enough of kids riding around lately that I’d share some of these tips!

 Summer Bicycle Riding Safety Tips for Younger Kids

 Always wear a helmet: Not only is this the law for anyone under the age of 18 it is the safest way to ride a bicycle.
 I know kids don’t tend to want to wear them, but making sure they know and have rules like we do (ie: You cannot take your bike out of the garage without a helmet on) from an early age helps establish that its mandatory to wear a helmet when riding a bike so kids don’t try to battle.
 This is one battle every child should lose!

 Sidewalk manners: I’ve always taught my kids from a young age, on a bike or off to have sidewalk manners.
 When someone is walking down the sidewalk with a stroller, or on a bicycle step to the side.
-Same goes for on their bikes, move to the side.
-Elderly are also a priority, if they are coming – get out of their way.
+The same goes for on their bikes, move to the side.
+The elderly are also a priority, if they are coming – get out of their way.